 - Stolichnaya Elit.
 This 9-time platinum award-winning vodka is made with a single source grain harvest and produced in Latvia.
 The extensive distillation process produces a clean nose with faint notes of vanilla, charcoal, and black pepper, followed by a clean and velvety mouthfeel, then completed by a subtle finish with notes of charcoal, black pepper, and aniseed.
 This high-quality liquor makes for a fantastic sipping vodka and also mixes well in any cocktail.

 - Crystal Head Vodka.This Canadian vodka is made from locally sourced corn and filtered a total of 7 times, 3 of which are through layers of Herkimer diamonds.
 The iconic skull-shaped packaging makes for a stylish edition to any home bar, but the vodka itself is supreme.
 The nose offers neutral grain aromas with notes of citrus, followed by a silky smooth mouthfeel with vanilla notes, then completed with a sweet, creamy finish.
 If you’re looking for a sipping vodka you can enjoy straight, chilled, or on the rocks, Crystal Head is a great choice.

 When you go to the liquor store, see what catches your eye and if you love the brand after trying it, you hit the jackpot.
 If you don’t love it, there are plenty of other brands to try.

 I hope you enjoyed this vodka 101 guide.
-Check back for future guides to whiskey, tequila, rum, and gin, coming soon.
-Leave me a comment if you have questions or feedback about this post or to let me know your favorite vodka brand!
+Check out my guide to whiskey, tequila, gin and rum.
+Leave me a comment if you have questions or feedback about this post or to let me know your favorite tequila brand!